vyrti/dl/README.md

 *   `-c <concurrency_level>`: (Optional) Sets the number of concurrent downloads.
 Defaults to `3`.
 When using `-hf`, concurrency is capped at 4.
 When using `-f`, concurrency is capped at 100.
 *   `-f <path_to_urls_file>`: (Required if `-hf` is not used) The path to a text file containing URLs, one per line.
 *   `-hf <repo_input>`: (Required if `-f` is not used) The Hugging Face repository ID (e.g., `owner/repo_name`) or a full `https://huggingface.co/owner/repo_name` URL.
 Downloads all files from the main branch of the specified repository.
+*   `-select`: (Optional, Hugging Face only) If the repository contains mostly `.gguf` files, allows you to interactively select a specific GGUF file or series to download.
 *   `-debug`: (Optional) Enables debug logging to `log.log`.

 ## License